An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

-The length 105 degenerate quantum code of Table \ref{TL:1} is obtained after extending two splittings of lengths $21$ and $5$ as we showed in Example \ref{EX:2}.
-Our computation in Magma \cite{magma} showed that the odd-like code has minimum distance $4$.
-Moreover, this quantum code has $315$, $47250$, $4488750$ codewords of weights $4$, $8$, and $12$, respectively that are in correspondence to degenerate errors.

-We also conducted a computation regarding the parameters of 1-dimensional quantum codes constructed from odd-like duadic cyclic codes that is presented in Table \ref{TL:2}.
-Note also that to construct the codes in Table \ref{TL:2}, the condition $\gcd(n,3)=1$ needs to be satisfied as otherwise dimension of the corresponding codes is at least three by Corollary \ref{C:Quantum}.
-Thus each of these codes can be constructed by both duadic cyclic and $\omega$-constacyclic codes.
-As mentioned earlier, these 1-dimensional quantum codes are derived using the results from \cite[Section IV]{aly2006}, and here we only provide numerical computations for such codes.
+We have also provided parameters of 1-dimensional degenerate quantum codes constructed from odd-like duadic cyclic codes in Table \ref{TL:2}.
+As mentioned earlier, these 1-dimensional quantum codes are derived using the results from \cite[Section IV]{aly2006}, and here we only provide numerical computations for such degenerate codes.
+Parameters of 1-dimensional non-degenerate quantum codes can be derived from Table 1 of \cite{RezaDuadic}.

-Applying the product rule of Corollary \ref{C:5} allows us to combine the non-degenerate quantum codes of Table \ref{TL:1} with codes in Tables \ref{TL:1} and \ref{TL:2}, and construct many more binary degenerate quantum codes of larger lengths very fast.
-Table \ref{TL:3} provides a summary of the parameters for some quantum codes of this type.
+The $[\![25,1,9 ]\!]_2$ quantum code in Table \ref{TL:2} can be constructed from a Hermitian dual-containing duadic code $C$.
+Moreover, our computation shows that $C^{\bot_h}$, considered as an $\F_2$ vector space, has a generator matrix consisting of 20 vectors of weight 4 and 4 vectors of weight 12 (its generator matrix has 128 non-zero entries).
+However, for a non-degenerate code (constructed from a Hermitian dual-containing linear code $C'$ over $\F_4$, if such a code exists) with the same parameters, the generator matrix of $C'^{\bot_h}$ would have at least $24 \times 9 = 216$ non-zero entries.
+Hence, the code $C^{\bot_h}$ has a sparser generator matrix compared to $C'^{\bot_h}$, and majority of the syndromes in the corresponding quantum code can be obtained using operations on only 4 physical qubits.
+Hence, such degenerate codes can accommodate a more reliable syndrome extraction compared to a non-degenerate code with the same parameters.